williambastard/flutterflow_stripe_terminal_sdk/example/README.md

-# flutterflow_stripe_terminal_example
+# stripe_terminalx_example

-Demonstrates how to use the flutterflow_stripe_terminal plugin.
+Demonstrates how to use the stripe_terminalx plugin.

 ## Getting Started